ISB’s First LEGO League Team Heads To Canada Cup of Robotics

 The NextGen Neighbor Network Ambassadors In Action

-At the International School of Bergen (ISB), innovation and problem-solving are big lessons inside the classroom.
-Few examples capture this spirit more powerfully than Sophia Mohn and the remarkable FIRST LEGO League team known as “Little Monsters,” a diverse group of young innovators preparing to represent Norway on the international stage at the Canada Cup of Robotics in Niagara, Canada, this July.
+At the International School of Bergen (ISB), Norway, innovation and problem-solving are big lessons inside the classroom.
+One example is Sophia Mohn and the school’s FIRST LEGO League team known as “Little Monsters,” a diverse group of young innovators preparing to represent Norway on the international stage at the Canada Cup of Robotics in Niagara, Canada, this June.

-Made up of 14 students representing 14 different nationalities, the Little Monsters team reflects the very best of what global education and youth collaboration can achieve.
-Their journey has already been extraordinary.
+The team consists of 14 students representing 14 different nationalities, the Little Monsters team reflects the very best of what global education and youth collaboration can achieve.
 During their first season competing in FIRST LEGO League, the team earned both the Champion’s Award runner-up position and the prestigious Project Prize at the regional competition in Bergen.
-From there, they advanced to the Scandinavian Finals, ultimately securing qualification to compete internationally at the Canada Cup of Robotics in Niagara 2026.
+From there, they advanced to the Scandinavian Finals, securing qualification to compete internationally at the Canada Cup of Robotics in Niagara 2026.

 Their success came through relentless commitment, teamwork, and a shared determination to build something meaningful together.